Y-Indian Guides History

 The Y-Indian Guide Program was developed in a deliberate way to support the father’s vital role as teacher, counselor and friend to his son.
 The program was initiated by Harold S. Keltner, Director of the YMCA in St. Louis.
 In 1926 he organized the first tribe in Richmond Heights, Missouri, with the help of his friend, Joe Friday, an Ojibway Indian, and William H. Hefelfinger, chief of the first Y-Indian Guide tribe.
-Inspired by his experiences with Joe Friday, who was his guide on fishing and hunting trips into Canada, Harold Keltner initiated a program of father/son experiences that came to involve fathers and sons throughout the United States.
+Inspired by his experiences with Joe Friday, who was his guide on fishing and hunting trips into Canada, Keltner initiated a program of father/son experiences that came to involve fathers and sons throughout the United States.

-The Ojibway Indian spoke before groups of YMCA boys and dads in St. Louis, and Mr. Keltner discovered that fathers as well as boys had a keen interest in the traditions and ways of Native Americans.
-At the same time, being greatly influenced by the work of Ernest Thompson Seton, great lover of the out-of-doors, Harold Keltner conceived the idea of a father-and-son program based on the strong qualities of American Indian culture and life, which involved dignity, patience, endurance, spirituality, feeling for the earth and concern for the family.
+The Ojibway Indian spoke before groups of YMCA boys and dads in St. Louis, and Keltner discovered that fathers as well as boys had a keen interest in the traditions and ways of Native Americans.
+At the same time, being greatly influenced by the work of Ernest Thompson Seton, great lover of the out-of-doors, Keltner conceived the idea of a father-and-son program based on the strong qualities of American Indian culture and life, which involved dignity, patience, endurance, spirituality, feeling for the earth and concern for the family.

-In September 2001, the board of directors of the National Council of YMCAs (also known as the YMCA of the USA) accepted recommendations from a task force to change the name and thoroughly review the Y-Indian Guides program.
-They further instructed YMCA of the USA to make the revisions necessary to keep this program relevant and focused on what matters most: the program’s purpose, which is to “foster the father/child relationship.”
+For 75 years, the Y-Indian Guide program was the cornerstone for family programs in YMCAs across the country.
+Due to changing diverse family structures; an evolving cultural sensitivity and better understanding of Native American history, in 2001, the board of directors of the National Council of YMCAs (also known as the YMCA of the USA) accepted recommendations from a task force to change the name.
+The program purpose was also formally defined: to foster the father/child relationship.
 YMCA of the USA enlisted the help of YMCA staff and volunteers nationwide to craft an alternative program.
 YMCA Adventure Guides is the result of a two-year research and development process.